JihuiTanUchicago/robotics-class-projects/README.md

 - For `wall_follower`: an even smarter algorithm to follow the wall more smoothly.
 If the enclosed space is too compact, the algorithm now might not be correct.

 ## Take-aways
 - Robotics brought physical constraints to the programming environment.
 Something that works in theory does not mean it works in reality!
-A lot of values have to be determined(like how fast should the robot move or turn).
+A lot of values have to be tested in order to determine the right values(like how fast should the robot move or turn).
 - With smart use of limited data, robots could be very intelligent.
 Algorithm designs could also make a simple robot with lidar and wheels to do a lot of things that involve solving complex tasks.